 Chiara Barberi

-Sulla Foce
+Sulla foce

-2023 UX/UI Design
+2023 UX/UI

 In today’s highly digitalized society, information and data about environmental issues are accessible to everyone.
 However, these sources often lack emotional depth and fail to engage the audience.